danthedaniel/psraw/README.md

 [Official Documentation](https://docs.google.com/document/d/171VdjT-QKJi6ul9xYJ4kmiHeC7t_3G31Ce8eozKp3VQ/edit)

-In the example function signatures before, `r` is a `praw.Reddit` session object.
+In the example function signatures below, `r` is a `praw.Reddit` session object.
 **All other arguments must be passed as keyword arguments.**

 Each function will return either a list of `praw.models.Comment` objects or